-where P = 1, 2, ..., nproc (number of processors) and T is the iteration number.
-The file extension is .dat for ASCII TecplotTM format and .plt for binary TecplotTM format.
+where P = 1, 2, ..., nproc (number of processors), T is the iteration number, and N is the value of volume_animation_freq.
+The file extension is .dat for ASCII TecplotTM format, .plt for binary TecplotTM format (2013 and earlier), and .szplt for new binary TecplotTM format.
 Within the files, a single zone is written, with the zone title "time 0.0000000E+00 processor 32" where the time value is the integer iteration number for steady-state cases, and the current (non-dimensional) time for time-dependent cases.